Red Velvet Macarons

 image of meringue that's shiny and has reached stiff peak stage for making macarons

-Add in a generous squirt of red gel food coloring at this point. it will get mixed in during the next step.
+Add in a generous squirt of red gel food coloring at this point.
+It will get mixed in during the next step.

 Step #4: Mix the Dry Ingredients into the Meringue

 Fold the dry ingredients into the meringue.
-The batter might look a bit stiff but it’s better to be too thick than to over-mix it!
+The batter might look a bit stiff, but it’s better to be too thick than to over-mix it!

 The batter should form a thick ribbon that flows off your spatula when it’s lifted.